Updated 8 February 2023.

 This is a tough one.
 If you have a good working relationship with your chosen supplier and they are a one stop shop, why wouldn’t you use their additional services?

-The problem with this is that it becomes difficult to demonstrate that you have gained best value for the job and that there was no conflict of interest.
+The problem with this is that it becomes difficult to demonstrate that it is best practice, that you have gained best value for the job and that there was no conflict of interest.

 For example, you, as the duty holder of a pre-2000 premises, decide to have an Asbestos Management Survey carried out to ensure compliance (you can read about Why I need an asbestos survey? here).